7 Tips to Teach Your Kids How to Use Credit Cards

 1. Explain what a credit card is

-Younger children may have heard of credit cards, or have seen you pay with one, but not understand khow they work.
+Younger children may have heard of credit cards, or have seen you pay with one, but not understand how they work.
 Many parents have a credit card, so pull it out of your wallet and show them.
 Explain that a credit card comes with a limit that is set by the financial institution.
-Help kids understand that when you’re borrowing, you have to repay the amount spent when the bill is due each month or the bank will charge you interest on top of the amount you borrowed.
+Help kids understand that a credit card means you’re borrowing money which you’ll have to repay in full each month or be charged interest on top of the amount you borrowed.

 Read more about how to explain a credit card to your kids.